Nikhilk91/Dashboard-and-Visualization/Deceptive Project/README.md

 * Link2: https://www.epa.gov/ghgemissions/overview-greenhouse-gases

-Link2 shows that methane has a 25-100 more impact in trapping radiations compared to CO2 over the period of 100 years.
+Link2 shows that methane has 25-100 times more efficient in trapping radiations compared to CO2 over the period of 100 years.

 * **Activity 2:** Joining the dataset to play with data in Tableau.
 This will help in analysis and creating a MVP.